syseleven/shared-secrets/README.md

 openssl genrsa -out ./rsa.key 2048
 ```

 **Beware:** You should place this file in a location so that it is not accessible through the webserver.
-The recommended protection is to directly insert the RSA private keys as strings into the `RSA_PRIVATE_KEYS` array within `config/config.php`.
+The recommended protection is to directly insert the RSA private keys as strings into the `RSA_PRIVATE_KEYS` array within the configuration file.

 ### Service Setup